happyhorseshoe/doggone/README.md

 <br>

-#### Please note that I use Markdown to explain each cell in my Notebook and show the below required features
+#### Please note that I use Markdown to explain each cell in my Notebook, demonstrating the required features listed below:

 ### Feature List:
 1.)
 Create a dictionary or list, populate it with several values, retrieve at least one value and use it in your program.
+    Analyze and display information about it.

 2.)
 Read data from an external file, such as text, JSON, CSV, etc. and use that data in your application.

 3.)
 Visualize data in a graph, chart, or other visual representation of data.
-Or, display data in a tabular form.
+    Display data in a tabular form.

 4.)
 The program should utilize a virtual environment and document library dependencies in a requirements.txt file